ad-freiburg/esa2018-experiment/BLOGPOST.md

 **What is the overlap in the set of accepted papers?**
 In the NIPS experiment, the overlap was 43%.
 In the ESA experiment, the overlap was 58%.
-For both experiments, the acceptance rate per PC was around 23%.
+The acceptance rates were almost the same.
 To put these figures into perspective:
 If the reviewing algorithm was deterministic, the overlap would be 100%.
-If a random subset of papers was accepted by each PC, the expected overlap for the named acceptance rate would be 24%.
+If a random subset of papers was accepted by each PC, the expected overlap would be 24%.
 If 10% / 20% / 20% / 50% of the papers were accepted with probabilities 0.8 / 0.6 / 0.1 / 0.0, the expected overlap would be around 60%.
 The overlap is not the best number to look at, since it depends rather heavily on the number of accepted papers; read on.